≡ Menu

 This is because…

-Some of these guys particularly the more “yellowish” ones, look a little bit more like an escaped circus lion than they do an actual dog.
-But please don’t misinterpret what we’re saying here because we actually think this is great!
+Some of these guys, particularly the more “yellowish” ones, look a little bit more like an escaped circus lion than they do an actual dog.
+But please don’t misinterpret what we’re saying here because we think this is great!
+Particularly when you fully understand that inside this giant “wall of dogs” lives a gentle giant that is not only highly sweet-natured but is also very calm and composed.

 But is he the one for you?

-That’s a hard question to answer.
-The Leo is not the easiest dog to have at home mainly because of his large size.
-He needs a lot of space to move around, so if you have a small apartment or condo, he may not be the right dog for you.
-This is why we decided to write this article so that if you are considering adopting a Leonberger puppy or better yet adopting a Leonberger rescue dog, you’ll have a better idea if this is a good decision or not.
+That’s a tricky question to answer.
+The Leo is not the easiest dog to have at home, mainly because of his enormous size.
+He needs a lot of space to move around, so he may not be the right dog if you have a small apartment or condo.
+This is why we decided to write this article so that if you are considering adopting a Leonberger puppy or, better yet, adopting a Leonberger rescue dog, you’ll have a better idea if this is a good decision.

 So, without further ado, let’s dive right in!